FrederikTobner/JANUS/book/src/chapter-03-boot-process/build-system.md

 >
 > CMake handles dependency tracking, parallel builds, cross-platform differences, and more.
 It's the industry standard for good reason.

+[!side]
+The Linux kernel uses Makefiles directly.
+We use CMake because it's easier to learn and more portable.
+[/!side]

 ## Build System Architecture

 TinyOS utilizes a modular CMake structure where each component is self-contained: